 - When we determine the planned services are not covered services, a statement that we have determined the service is not covered and that the member knows our determination, and agrees to be responsible for those charges.

-For MA members, in addition to the member’s written consent, you must do the following:
+For MA members, in addition to obtaining the member’s written consent before the service is done, you must do the following: